JMRI/JMRI/scripts/HOWTO-distribution.md

 ================================================================================
 ## Capture A Profile

-- On your local machine, open jconsole.
-(If you have multiple displays, you may have to disconnect them) Do
+- On your local machine, start `jconsole`.
+Do

 ```
         ant realclean tests